-Based on our review of the Federal Emergency Management Agency (FEMA) Community Panel No. 08041C0506F and the online ArcGIS El Paso County Risk Map, the southwest corner of Lot 1 does lie within the 100 or 500-year floodplain of Kettle Creek.
-No new structures are proposed on Lot 1 and the presence of the floodplain is not anticipated to preclude the proposed construction on Lots 2 through 5.
+Based on our review of the Federal Emergency Management Agency (FEMA) Community Panel No. 08041C0325F and the online ArcGIS El Paso County Risk Map, the entire site does not lie within the 100 or 500-year floodplain of Black Squirrel Creek or Burgess Creek.
+The FEMA Map is presented in Figure 19.